mozilla/fathom-fox/README.md

 Also reachable from the toolbar button is the ruleset trainer.
 Once you have collected a few dozen sample pages, labeled the interesting elements, and sketched out a ruleset, this automatically derives coefficients that deliver the most accuracy.
-Basically, you open the trainer and then drag a pile of samples into the same Firefox window; the trainer will then try your ruleset against all those tabs, working through different sets of coefficients until an optimum is reached.
+Basically, you open the Trainer and then drag a pile of samples into the same Firefox window; the Trainer will then try your ruleset against all those tabs, working through different sets of coefficients until an optimum is reached.